Blisado1/ICP-DAO/README.md

 Next we are going to try the remaining functions

 1. Getting test tokens from the minter account.
-This sends tokens from ledger to the default account.
+This sends tokens from ledger to the current dfx identity.

     ```bash
     # npm run dao run_faucet <amount>